Slalamander/inkBoarddesigner/inkBoarddesigner/platforms/kobo/readme.md

  - Create the virtual environment: `python3.9 -m venv .venv --system-site-packages`.
 The `--system-site-packages` flag ensures the environment does have access to the packages already provided by the python package.
 Activate it by running `source ./.venv/bin/activate`.
  - Run `pip install inkBoard` to install inkBoard.
 Inside the environment, there is access to pip.
  - If you want to be able to invoke inkBoard without the python prefix (i.e. `inkBoard version` instead of activating the venv and then running `inkBoard version`), run the command `ln -sf /mnt/onboard/.adds/inkBoard/.venv/bin/inkBoard /usr/bin/inkBoard`.
 Check if it worked by running `inkBoard version`.
- - If you created a package, in the configuration folder or the base folder, there should be a script called `setup.sh`.
-If you run it, it should setup the setting to keep the wifi on as well, and include a script that will automatically start inkBoard when the device boots.
+ - If you created a package, in the configuration folder or the base folder, there should be a script called `setup_auto_start.sh`.
+This will copy the file `init_script` to `/etc/init.d` and add to the commands to run at boot.
+The script calls `auto_start.sh` 60 seconds after booting up, which runs inkBoard.
+By default, it runs the file "configuration.yaml", but the filename can be changed in `kobo_settings.json`.
+The "auto_start" entry in there can also be changed if automatically starting inkBoard is not desired anymore.

 ## Configuration